pratham2879/FinAgent/README.md

   Dashboard: 'Dashboard' — 8 category columns detected
 ```

-Type `reload` at the prompt to re-inspect the file after edits.
+Type `reload` at the prompt to re-inspect the file after making edits.

 ---